Spin caloritronics as a probe of nonunitary superconductors: Materials and Methods

 The impurity effects are incorporated in the impurity self-energy, $\check{\sigma}_{\rm imp}$.
-In the quasiclassical theory, the impurity effects are essential for obtaining nonvanishing SSE and SNE.
-These transport coefficients require particle-hole asymmetry~\cite{yip1992circular, PhysRevB.105.134520}.
-While this asymmetry may arise simply from the density of states,~\cite{ueki2018charging,masaki2019vortex}, such effects are small for $(k_{\rm F}\xi_0)^{-1}\ll 1$, and are neglected in the Eilenberger theory.
-However, in superconductors, the particle-hole anisotropy also appears via the impurity vertex corrections with the inclusion of the multiple scattering processes~\cite{matsushita2022spin}.
+In the quasiclassical theory, the impurity effects are essential for obtaining nonvanishing SSSE and SNE.
+These transport coefficients require particle-hole asymmetry.
+While this asymmetry may arise simply from the slope of the DOS~\cite{yip1992circular,PhysRevB.105.134520}, such effects are small for $(k_{\rm F}\xi_0)^{-1}\ll 1$, and are neglected in the Eilenberger theory.
+However, in superconductors, the particle-hole asymmetry also appears via the impurity vertex corrections with the inclusion of the multiple scattering processes~\cite{matsushita2022spin}.

-We adopt the self-consistent $T$-matrix approximation (SCTMA) to compute the impurity self-energy, which contains all of the non-crossing diagrams associated with the multiple scattering processes (Fig.~\ref{Tmat}).
+We adopt the self-consistent $T$-matrix approximation (SCTMA) to compute the impurity self-energy, which contains all of the non-crossing diagrams associated with the multiple scattering processes (see Fig.~\ref{Tmat}).
 We assume randomly distributed nonmagnetic impurities with the short-range impurity potential with the potential strength, $V_{\rm imp}$, and the impurity density, $n_{\rm imp}$.
 In the SCTMA, the impurity self-energy is~\cite{balatsky2006impurity},

 where $\Gamma_{\rm imp}=n_{\rm imp}/(\pi N(\epsilon_{\rm F}))$ is the normal-state scattering rate and $\cot\delta = -1/(\pi N(\epsilon_{\rm F})V_{\rm imp})$ is the scattering phase shift.
 These quantities are defined in the normal state and parameterize impurity scattering in our calculations.